European Summer School on Science Communication 2026

 David Ohse

-David Ohse is a trained astrophysicist and passionate science communicator.
+David is a trained astrophysicist and passionate science communicator.
 He likes to try out new formats to communicate science: from physics show musicals and board games to immersive escape rooms.
 Through his science communication, he wants to bring people together and make them laugh.

 Melek is a biophysicist and a passionate science communicator.
 Since 2019, she has been working for renowned institutions, doing what she does best: explaining complex research in an accessible and engaging way.
 Whether organising Girls’ Day, running video production workshops, or leading interactive science communication sessions, Melek brings science to life for people.